New Urbanism Division Gina Tirinnanzi Memorial Scholarship

-Applications are invited from students enrolled in or recent graduates of bachelor's and master's programs from across the United States.
-The $1,000 scholarship will be awarded on the basis of an original student paper or work.
+Applications are invited from students enrolled in a Bachelors and Masters program and recent graduates from across the U.S. The scholarship will be awarded on the basis of an original student paper or work.
 The original student submission should be 2,000 to 2,500 words and speak to practitioners about a substantive topic related to New Urbanism and planning.

 About Gina Tirinnanzi, AICP